nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 - Setup your Azure Resource Group for this workshop
 - Setup your Azure Virtual Network, Subnets and Network Security Group for inbound traffic
 - Create a Public IP and user assigned managed identity to access NGINX for Azure
-- Deploy an Nginx for Azure resource
+- Deploy an NGINX for Azure resource
-- Explore Nginx for Azure
+- Explore NGINX for Azure
-- Create an initial Nginx configuration for testing
+- Create an initial NGINX configuration for testing
-- Create Log Analytics workspace to collect NGINX error and access logs from Nginx for Azure
+- Create Log Analytics workspace to collect NGINX error and access logs from NGINX for Azure

 ## Prerequisites

-- You must have an Azure account
+- You must have an Azure account if you are not a F5 hosted workshop attendee
-- You must have the Azure CLI software installed on your local system
+- You must have the Azure CLI software installed on your local system (Not needed for F5 hosted workshop attendee)
 - See `Lab0` for instructions on setting up your system for this Workshop
 - Familiarity with basic Linux concepts and commands
 - Familiarity with basic Azure concepts and commands
-- Familiarity with basic Nginx concepts and commands
+- Familiarity with basic NGINX concepts and commands

 <br/>